apple/swift-nio-transport-services/README.md

 Do note however that Network.framework requires macOS 10.14+, iOS 12+, or tvOS 12+.

+### Supported Platforms

+NIOTransportServices is supported where Network.framework is supported: macOS 10.14+, iOS 12+, tvOS 12+, and watchOS 6+.

+In order to allow dependencies to use NIOTransportServices when it's available and fallback to NIO when it isn't, all code is behind import guards checking the availability of Network.framework.
+As such NIOTransportServices may be built on platforms where Network.framework is *not* available.
+NIOTransportServices can be built on macOS 10.12+, iOS 10+, tvOS 10+, watchOS 6+ and Linux but is only functionally useful on macOS 10.14+, iOS 12+, tvOS 12+ and watchOS 6+.

 ## Versioning

 Just like the rest of the SwiftNIO family, `swift-nio-transport-services` follows [SemVer 2.0.0](https://semver.org/#semantic-versioning-200) with a separate document